Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Capture: improved stability of camera discovery.
     Improved - Capture: capture folders and post-recording command can use custom variables.
     Improved - Capture: toolbox to insert variables and common characters in folder paths.
+    Improved - Capture: Option to disable the auto-numbering of file names when not using dynamic file names.
     Improved - Capture: button to switch between live view and delayed view.
     Improved - Capture: max duration of recording is now directly accessible on the user interface.
     Improved - Capture: combined image and video capture folder selector.